AI4Bharat/Shoonya-Backend/.github/pull_request_template.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
+Please describe the tests / checks that you performed to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please delete options that are not relevant.

+- [ ] Tested the API endpoint on Swagger with the 'Try it out' feature
+- [ ] Tested the Models using the Django Shell
-- [ ] Test A
+- [ ] Any other tests you performed for checking edge cases.
-- [ ] Test B
+- [ ] Any other tests you performed for checking exceptions.

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:

 # Checklist: